 What Is Lateral Ankle Ligament Reconstruction?

-Surgery is considered when you have an unstable ankle that does not respond to non-surgical treatment.
+Surgery is considered when you have an unstable ankle that does not respond to non-surgical treatment, such as bracing or physical therapy.
 Six months of non-surgical treatment is often recommended before surgery.
-A physical examination will show that the ankle is unstable, and X-rays are sometimes used to help with the diagnosis.
-Patients who have failed physical therapy and bracing and have instability of the ankle may consider surgery.
+Your foot and ankle orthopaedic surgeon will perform a physical examination to confirm that the ankle is unstable, and may order X-rays to help with

 You can expect to be in a splint or cast for a minimum of two weeks.
-It may be up to six weeks before weight can be placed on the ankle.
-Weight bearing is gradually advanced in a removable walking boot.
+You may need to keep weight off your ankle for up up to six weeks.
+You will be allowed to put weight on your ankle gradually while wearing a removable walking boot.
 An athletic ankle brace typically is used after the boot.

 Risks and Complications